Let's Do This!

 If your goal is to reduce your carbon emissions by 10%, the first step is to determine your carbon dioxide emissions or Carbon Footprint.

 Direct emissions refer to the energy (and subsequent emissions) you purchase and use directly.
-This is the electricity and natural gas used in your home, and the gasoline you purchase and burn in your vehicle.
+This is the electricity and natural gas used in your home, and the gasoline you purchase and burn in your vehicle, your boat, or your lawnmower.
+It is also the emissions you create by flying in a plane.

 Indirect emissions are the emissions related to the food you eat, the purchases you make (clothes, gadgets, appliances), and the emissions from data centers and AI computers when you are using social media or watching Netflix or other streaming services.

-The easiest way to calculate your carbon footprint is to use a carbon footprint calculator.
-There are many calculators available and each has a slightly different method of entering data and makes different assumptions.
-I prefer CFCalc calculator because it is the one I created :) and I have verified that the results are reasonable.
+The second easiest way to calculate your carbon footprint is to use a carbon footprint calculator.
+There are many calculators available but I prefer CFCalc calculator because it is the one I created :) and I have verified that the results are reasonable.

 For an average person, the breakdown of emissions for the different categories might be something like this: